spatialos/online-services/README.md

 #### Sample matcher

 A very naive Matcher implementation in C#.
 Useful for demo-ing the matchmaking system and for seeing the rough structure of how a Matcher is implemented.
+There is an implementation which is designed to work in tandem with the [Deployment Pool](https://docs.improbable.io/metagame/latest/content/configuration-examples/deployment-pool/overview), and one which works without it.

 - [C# source](./services/csharp/SampleMatcher)